desht/portablehole/README.md

 PortableHole is a Bukkit plugin which lets you create temporary tunnels in the world.
 Tunnels are opened with a special written book, with the (configurable) title "Portable Hole", and automatically close after a time dependent on the tunnel length.
-The plugin respects world-protection plugins by firing and listening for a BlockBreakEvent.
+The plugin respects world-protection plugins by firing a BlockBreakEvent and checking for cancellation.
 Full control is  provided over who can create tunnels, and a wide range of tunnelling costs (items, XP, hunger, health, money, item durability...) is supported.

 ## Installation